-Stock options may be granted under our 2016 Plan.
-The exercise price of options granted under our 2016 Plan must at least be equal to the fair market value of our common stock on the date of grant.
-The term of an incentive stock option may not exceed 10 years, except that with respect to any participant who owns more than 10% of the voting power of all classes of our outstanding stock, the term must not exceed five years and the exercise price must equal at least 110% of the fair market value on the grant date.
+Except in certain situations in which we are assuming or replacing options granted by another company that we are acquiring, the exercise price of options granted under our 2016 Plan must at least be equal to the fair market value of our common stock on the date of grant, provided that with respect to any participant who owns more than 10% of the voting power of all classes of our outstanding stock, the exercise price must equal at least 110% of the fair market value on the grant date.

+Options will be exercisable at such times and under such conditions as are determined by the administrator and as set forth in the applicable award agreement.
+An option is deemed exercised when we receive notice of exercise and full payment for the shares to be exercised, together with applicable tax withholdings.
+Until shares subject to an option are issued, the participant will have no rights to vote or receive dividends or any other rights as a stockholder with respect to such shares.
 The administrator will determine the methods of payment of the exercise price of an option, which may include cash, shares or other property acceptable to the administrator, as well as other types of consideration permitted by applicable law.
 After the termination of service of an employee, director or consultant, he or she may exercise his or her option for the period of time stated in his or her option agreement.
 Generally, if termination is due to death or disability, the option will remain exercisable for 12 months.
 In all other cases, the option will generally remain exercisable for three months following the termination of service.
-However, in no event may an option be exercised later than the expiration of its term.
+However, in no event may an option be exercised later than the expiration of its term, which in the case of an incentive stock option may not exceed 10 years, or 5 years with respect to any participant who owns more than 10% of the voting power of all classes of our outstanding stock.
 Subject to the provisions of our 2016 Plan, the administrator determines the other terms of options.